Clover27/ancient-Chinese-poem-generator/README.md

 All poems used in training are 5-character simplified Chinese poems written in Tang dynasty.
 - data size: 16,000+ poems
-- memory units number: 256 & 512
+- memory units number: 256 to 700
 - dropout: 0.2
-- batch size: 64
+- batch size: 64 to 256
 - epoch: 100+
 - sequence length: 6 or 8
+- number of LSTM layers: 2 to 3

 # Data Source
 All poetry data comes from [JackyGao's work](https://github.com/jackeyGao/chinese-poetry), which is a great contribution for this model.
-Peotries are labed with special rhymes which are the rules Chinese poems need to follow.
+Peotries are labed with tone pattern which are the rules Chinese poems need to follow.

 # License
 MIT